kamil467/kamileshoprepo/readme.md

 - Timeout, Bulkead, Caching , Fallbacks are provides proactive patterns which hleps us to manager the failures more better way and provides more stability to our system.

 ##### TimeOut
+ - Polly provides options for adding timeout to each request.

+###### With Ocelot:
+  - Ocelot provides options to include Polly but it is not customizable though.
+  - Best approach here to we have to right custom Polly based policies and fuse into Ocelot middleware.
+  - Ocelot provides DelegatingHandler which help us to execute logics during Http calls.

   ---------------------------------------------------------------------------------------